apperia-de/slogscope/README.md

 ### Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve `slogscope`.

+### Related Projects

+- [awesome-slog](https://github.com/go-slog/awesome-slog): Collection of log/slog related projects.

+### Acknowledgments

+This project was inspired by a [blog post](https://www.dolthub.com/blog/2024-09-13-package-scoped-logging-in-go-log4j/) from [@zachmu](https://github.com/zachmu) and my own need for this feature.

 ### License